 Growing up, we dealt with a lot and went through a lot.
 That’s why we’re so close.
 And very protective of each other.

 One of my sisters has been in and out of mental health treatment centers her entire life.
 She’s only 18 years old.
 My other sister struggled with an eating disorder for awhile in high school and went to treatment as well.
-My mom has struggled with mental health since we moved away from Ohio when I was a sophomore in high school.

 I knew my brother was struggling.
 All of the signs were there.
 He started vaping very frequently and selling alcohol.
 He got a tattoo on his ribs from some underground place.
 I watched him slow down on the lacrosse field.
 I noticed he wasn’t in as good of shape anymore.
 He slept in late and couldn’t fall asleep at night.
 He became more withdrawn than ever before.
 The last time I saw him he threw up a couple of times and told me he was always throwing up.
 This is a sign of severe anxiety.
 He would make alarming comments like he wanted to get a gun and that he didn’t want to live to a very old age.

 He struggled to control his anger and aggression and you could see how horribly sad it made him when he yelled and lashed out.
 How could a child possibly understand these emotions?